stisa/graph/README.md

 Graph
 =====

-This is a toy plotting library, written in [nim](http://nim-lang.org) and based on nimage.
+This is a basic plotting library, written in [nim](http://nim-lang.org) and based on nimage.
-The end goal is to have a tiny plotting lib to include in [inim](https://github.com/stisa/INim)
+The end goal is to have a tiny plotting lib to include in [jupyternim](https://github.com/stisa/jupyternim)
 Outputs a `.png` file.

 Some examples are inside [examples](examples):